 The Modernist Bestiary

-Translating Animals and the Arts with Guillaume Apollinaire, Raoul Dufy and Graham Sutherland
+Translating Animals and the Arts through Guillaume Apollinaire, Raoul Dufy and Graham Sutherland

 Edited by Sarah Kay and Timothy Mathews